 Though the Boom 3 is loud, the audio is not sharp. and you might miss the detailed notes.
 Thankfully, the 360-degree audio helps its cause.

 It offers a playback time of 15 hours.
 The actual playback time is quite low.
-Regardless of some of its shortcomings, users love it.
-On Amazon, it has over nineteen hundred user reviews and an average rating of 4.5-stars out of 5.
-It has received high praise for its portability, loudness, and sound quality.
+Regardless of some of its shortcomings, users love it, and it has received high praise for its portability, loudness, and sound quality.